 For the future, we also plan to modernize our development process, we would like to have feature branches as we have in our Java development using a Git repository.
 It looks very promissing to achieve this with abapGit and the set-up described by Ethan Jewett in his article Implementing modern practices in an ABAP development shop.
 For now, we use abapGit at least for having a real version history of our code.

-Feel free to comment on this article, I’d be very interested on your opinion about our ABAP coding guidelines.
+Feel free to send us feedback on this article, I’d be very interested on your opinion about our ABAP coding guidelines.